expfactory/expfactory/docs/0-index.md

 ```

 ## Support
+You'll notice a little eliipsis (<i class="fa fa-ellipsis-h"></i>) next to each header section.
+If you click this, you can open an issue relevant to the section, grab a permalink, or suggest a change.
+You can also talk to us directly on Gitter.

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/expfactory/lobby)

 We are here for you!
-You can ask a question directly on Gitter (linked above) or open an issue for:
+You can ask a question directly or open an issue for:

  - [Experiment Factory Core](https://www.github.com/expfactory/expfactory/issues)
  - [Experiment LIbrary](https://www.github.com/expfactory/experiments/issues)